MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - PhoneSystem
 - CallingPlan

-_Note -_ This attribute is now filterable in Teams Powershell Module versions 4.0.0 and above using the "-Contains" operator as showon in Example 7
+**NOTE:** This attribute is now filterable in Teams Powershell Module versions 4.0.0 and later using the "-Contains" operator as shown in Example 7

 AccountEnabled: Indicates whether a user is enabled for login in Azure AD.